 The biggest problem we, and many other ocean researchers face is the poor understanding of the ocean.
 Using traditional approaches of sailing around the oceans and taking seawater samples will not provide the updated and current information we need.
 We are developing a new and advanced underwater sensing and software analysis platform that gathers intelligence and monitors the water column in real-time using a combination of specifically calibrated bio-optic and bio-acoustic sensors and machine learning.
 Our system will be able to collect real time data and monitor all parameters of the euphotic zone.

 R&D Project milestones:

 2. Build and test automated water column monitoring system.
 Calibrate and modify sensors by comparing water samples with sensor readings.
-Develop software analysis platform.
+Develop software analysis platform. the system.

-6. Arctic-Antarctic cruise.
+3. Arctic-Antarctic cruise.
 Test and verify the GEA@275 technology.
-The REV Ocean will provide us with free ship time for open ocean reserach.
+The REV Ocean could provide us with free ship time for open ocean research.

 7. Test Marine snow in an open ocean experiment in the Southern Ocean.

 8. Go to market and sell carbon credits.

 9. Innovation project for industrial scale up of the GEA@275 technology.

 We are currently building the prototype Light Spectrum Replicator (LSR) which is necessary for accurate incubation of water samples.
 We are measuring and modifying specific sensors and have started the software development.